 Rockin' Since 2012

-The Rockin’ City Rollergirls is a skater owned and operated, modern flat track roller derby league based out of Round Rock, Texas.
-Rockin’ City Rollergirls was founded in September, 2012 when a handful of dedicated and skilled skaters teamed up to share their passion for roller derby with North Austin and the surrounding areas.
+Rockin’ City is a skater owned and operated, modern flat track roller derby league based out of Round Rock, Texas.
+Rockin’ City was founded in September, 2012 when a handful of dedicated and skilled skaters teamed up to share their passion for roller derby with North Austin and the surrounding areas.

-We are a diverse group of women from all walks of life.
+We are a diverse group of folks from all walks of life.
 We follow the Women’s Flat Track Derby Association (WFTDA) rule set, and in November 2013, we were welcomed as a WFTDA apprentice league.
 Less than a year later, we were invited to be a full WFTDA member league.
 In 2016 we added a second bouting team.
 We introduced our Junior Roller Derby division, which started in March 2014, and eventually became a bouting team called the Rockin’ City Rebels.